aoliverg/a_practical_course_on_terminology_extraction/SpacyGermanTagger/README.md

 ## 1. Introduction

 This is a simple tagger able to POS tag text files (it is recommended that the text file are segmented).
-It uses Spacy and the Spacy model en_core_web_sm.
-The model should be located in the sambe folder as the program.
+It uses Spacy and the Spacy model de_core_news_sm.
+The model should be located in the same folder as the program.

 The Python version is distributed.
 You can download to a Windows executable version from http://lpg.uoc.edu/a_practical_course_on_terminology_extraction/SpacyGermanTagger.zip
 (copy the link and paste into your browser)